 When it comes to weather, the best time to visit Krakow will be June through August because the temperature is in the 70s.
 You’ll successfully avoid the 20s that hit in January.
 However, the summer months are also peak tourist season, so the crowds will be huge.
 Therefore, I would recommend some time between March and May or September and November.
 These shoulder months will provide you with more open space, affordable rates and shorter lines at the brilliant sights.

 Most festivals will happen during the summer, so keep that in mind when you’re booking if that is the main attraction for you.
-However, the Main Market Square can look absolutely breathtaking under a freshly fallen snow at Christmas time.
+However, the Main Market Square can look absolutely breathtaking under freshly fallen snow at Christmas time.
 So, weigh all the pros and cons before making your reservations.

-a Few facts about Krakow
+A few facts about Krakow

 Listen for the trumpet call played on the hour from St. Mary’s Basilica.
-This is a must-hear of Krakow.
+This is a must-hear in Krakow.
 The call seems to stop just shy of the finish, which symbolizes a trumpeter who attempted to warn the townspeople of an encroaching enemy but was shot down before he could finish.

 One major cultural player in Krakow is the Jewish influence.
 From the delightful food that fills the streets to the Stars of David still lining the Jewish quarters of Kazimierz, Judaism has a beautiful influence on the city.